Truck Underride Accident Attorneys & Lawsuits

 - An estimated 423 people die in underride accidents with large trucks each year

-- Over 5,000 people are seriously injured in truck underride accidents per year
+- Over 5,000 people are severely injured in truck underride accidents per year

 - Over 70% of all fatalities in large truck accidents are passengers in other vehicles